 Additions to Plan Net Position include employer and member contributions and net income from investment activities.
-Member contributions were approximately \$12.6 and \$12.4 million for the years ended June 30, 2023 and 2022, respectively, an annual increase of \$.2 million for fiscal year 2023 and an increase of \$.5 million for fiscal year 2022.
+Member contributions were approximately \$13.7 and \$12.6 million for the years ended June 30, 2024, and 2023, respectively, an annual increase of \$1.1 million for fiscal year 2024.
 The member rate is 12.65% of eligible compensation, set by statute and made on a tax-deferred basis.
 The employer rate is set at 12.65% by statute.
-However, the City has committed to pay 18.39% of eligible payroll beginning in fiscal year 2023.
-Employer contributions were approximately \$17.6 million and \$14.9 million for the years ended June 30, 2023 and 2022, respectively an annual increase of \$2.7 million for fiscal year 2023 and \$2.2 million in fiscal year 2022.
-The variances between employer and member contributions is mainly attributed to the City's committed increase in employer contributions offset by a minor amount attributable to prior government and military service purchases made by members.
+However, the City has committed to pay 20.39% of eligible payroll beginning in fiscal year 2024.
+Employer contributions were approximately \$20.6 million and \$17.6 million for the years ended June 30, 2024, and 2023, respectively an annual increase of \$3 million for fiscal year 2024 and \$2.7 million in fiscal year 2023.
+The variances between employer and member contributions are mainly attributed to the City's committed increase in employer contributions offset by a minor amount attributable to prior government and military service purchases made by members.

-Net investment gain of approximately \$49.6 million during fiscal 2023 and losses of \$(85) million during fiscal 2022, resulted in returns of 8.80 % and (12.82)%, respectively as measured by Callan, LLC.
-The positive returns in investment income in 2023 were largely the result of all markets performances, with the exception of Real Estate.
-The System performed below its composite benchmark on a relative basis by 4 basis points and performed below the Callan Public Fund Sponsor Database median return by 47 basis points.
-For the 5-year period ended June 30, 2023, the System returns were 5.23% compared to its composite benchmark returns of 5.96% and its actuarial assumed rate of return of 7.00%.
+Net investment gain of approximately \$43.7 million during fiscal 2024 and \$49.6 million during fiscal 2023, resulted in returns of 10.45 % and 8.80%, respectively as measured by Callan, LLC.
+The positive returns in investment income in 2024 were largely the result of all markets performances, with the exception of Real Estate.
+The System performed below its composite benchmark on a relative basis by 53 basis points and performed below the Callan Public Fund Sponsor Database median return by 68 basis points.
+For the 5-year period ended June 30, 2024, the System returns were 6.38% compared to its composite benchmark returns of 6.87% and its actuarial assumed rate of return of 7.00%.

 The most significant deduction from investment income is investment manager fees.
 The System's assets are managed 100% by external investment advisors hired by the Board of Trustees.
 Many of these managers are paid a fee based on the assets under management.
 Some of the active managers are paid a base fee plus the possibility of performance incentive.
-Investment expenses were approximately \$2.4 million for the year ended June 30, 2023, and were approximately \$2.8 million for the year ended June 30, 2022.
+Investment expenses were approximately \$2.6 million for the year ended June 30, 2024, and were approximately \$2.4 million for the year ended June 30, 2023.

-Prudent investment of the System's assets, diligent monitoring of investment advisors and a commitment to periodic allocation rebalancing in addition to conservative administrative costs has enabled the System to achieve a modest funded status.
+Prudent investment of the System's assets, diligent monitoring of investment advisors, and a commitment to periodic allocation rebalancing in addition to conservative administrative costs has enabled the System to achieve a modest funded status.
 The Board of Trustees is committed to maintaining the System at or near 100% funding and continue to dedicate its efforts to that goal.

-Benefits, Refunds and Expenses
+Benefits, Refunds, and Expenses

 The most significant recurring deduction to Plan Net Position is benefit payments.
-During fiscal 2023, the System paid approximately \$46.7 million, up from \$43.4 million in fiscal 2022, in benefits and refunds.
-The increased level of payments in fiscal year 2023 was due primarily to new retirements, cost-of-living adjustment for those who retired prior to January 3, 2000, and vested and non-vested contribution withdrawals.
+During fiscal 2024, the System paid approximately \$49.4 million, up from \$46.7 million in fiscal 2023, in benefits and refunds.
+The increased level of payments in fiscal year 2024 was due primarily to new retirements and vested and non-vested contribution withdrawals.
 The System does not provide an automatic Cost of Living Adjustment (COLA).
-Due to the funding ratio of the System, the Board of Trustees was unable to provide a bonus payment for retirees and beneficiaries receiving benefits as of January 1, 2022.
+Due to the funding ratio of the System, the Board of Trustees was unable to provide a bonus payment for retirees and beneficiaries receiving benefits as of January 1, 2023.

-The administrative costs of the System represented approximately .13% of the ending net position in fiscal year 2023 increased from .12% from fiscal year 2022.
-The increase in costs were primarily due to increased insurance premiums, legal fees for the policy review project, and computer supplies in fiscal year 2023.
+The administrative costs of the System represented approximately .12% of the ending net position in fiscal year 2024 decreased from .13% from fiscal year 2023.
+The decrease in costs were primarily due to decreased travel and training in fiscal year 2024.